OctopusDeploy/blog/blog/2017-11/application-server-vs-uberjar.md

 Application servers can also provide centralised configuration of resources like database connections and message queues.
 This separation of resources and applications works well in environments where the ops personnel control things like database threads and credentials.

 You can also reduce memory consumption with an application server by having multiple applications share common libraries.
-I’ve seen application servers running hundreds of individual web apps were the application server has hosted the shared libraries, which reduces the web apps to just a few MB each.
+I’ve seen application servers running hundreds of individual web apps where the application server has hosted the shared libraries, which reduces the web apps to just a few MB each.

 However, application servers have fallen out of fashion as paradigms like microservices, immutable infrastructure and PaaS have gained popularity.
 In these situations, self contained UberJARs are the more natural choice.

-Scaling applications deployed as UberJARs becomes easy, as each individual application can be deployed to new instances as demand increases and shut down as demand fades.
+Scaling applications deployed as UberJARs is easy, as each individual application can be deployed to new instances as demand increases and shut down as demand fades.

 All PaaS solutions that support Java will support running an UberJAR, because UberJARs only require the presence of a JRE.
-While some PaaS solutions support application servers, they tend to only support one or two vendors.
+While some PaaS solutions support application servers, they tend to only support one or two vendors, or rely on community contributes to build the application server environment.

 UberJARs also have the effect of moving infrastructure into a Java build tool.
 For example, when building an UberJAR, the developer is responsible for adding the database connection drivers and configuration instead of relying on the configuration held by the application server.